ng-galien/idea-plpgdebugger/README.md

 Debug PL/pg SQL with Intellij Database Tools<br/><br/>

 ## Features
-- Debug directly from SELECT statements
+- Debug queries from editor
-- Debug routines and triggers from database tree
+- Debug routines and triggers from database explorer
 - Full support for variables inspection with [Docker custom debugger](https://github.com/ng-galien/idea-plpgdebugger/blob/221/docker/README.md)

 Submit features => [Production ready task list](https://github.com/ng-galien/idea-plpgdebugger/issues/17)
 Report a bug or a problem => [Create an issue](https://github.com/ng-galien/idea-plpgdebugger/issues/new/choose)
 <!-- Plugin description end -->

-### Use the enhanced debugger
+### Use the enhanced debugger in a Docker container

 Try out the Docker image with the ready to use enhanced debugger (versions 11 to 14).